artkumik/tictactoe/README.md

 Run tictactoe_q.py for tic tac toe with a Command Line interface.
 Run game.py for tic tac toe with pygame interface.

+Currently using q tables from test6 as they give the best results.